-We will assess your progress and attainment on all the modules you choose for the History BA degree through a range of techniques including written examinations, coursework, assessed essays and presentations.
+Forms of assessment may typically include coursework, presentations and examinations.
 You may also benefit from some informal assessment during individual modules to help steer your studies and enhance your learning.

 All students are offered the opportunity to study abroad as part of their History degree at King's and recent popular destinations include The University of North Carolina Chapel, The University of Auckland and The University of Hong Kong.